Rilladubz/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The Dom is the Document Object Model.
 2. What is an event?
+    An event is a user interaction that takes place on the DOM.
 3. What is an event listener?
+    An event listener is a piece of code which listens for a particular interaction by a user.
 4. Why would we convert a NodeList into an Array?
+    So that we can have access to a wide range of methods.
+Nodelists only have a few.
 5. What is a component?
+    A component is a piece of re-useable code consisting of Html, Css, & Javascript.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account